Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Materials and Methods

 where $\Lc_\mathtt{xent}$ is the cross entropy loss in \eqref{eq:loss_xent} and $\Lc_\mathtt{Infomax}$ is defined in \eqref{eq:loss_infomax}, respectively.
 In this paper, we coin the term {\em Infomax regularization} indicating the regularizer $\Lc_\mathtt{Infomax}$.
-After a number of preliminary experiments, the regularization weight $\lambda$ was empirically set to 0.1.
-We performed 10-fold cross-validation of the 942 graphs following \cite{varoquaux2017assessing}.

-The GIN was implemented 5 layers deep with 64 hidden units in each layer.
-We apply 1-dimensional batch normalization after each layers.
-Adam optimizer was used for 150 epochs of training with the learning rate of 0.01.
-Dropout was applied at the final linear layer with drop-rate of 0.5 during the training phase.
+To train the network, the Adam optimizer was used for 150 epochs of training with the learning rate of 0.01.
+Learning rate was decayed by the scale of 0.8 after every 5 epochs of training.
+We performed 10-fold cross-validation of the 942 graphs following \citep{varoquaux2017assessing}.
+The final model hyperparameters are reported in the section \ref{sec:results_classification} based on the hyperparameter tuning experiments.